Clan Ralston: The Stewarts of Ralston

 It is unclear as to the lineage of the chiefs between 1346 and 1426.
 James Paterson in his History of the Counties of Ayr and Wigton suggests that the family line either died out and a new family stepped in to assume the name, or the name was adopted from an heiress of Ralston.
 Paterson further suggests that the Stewarts were responsible for the continuation.

 At this time an area in Cunninghame near Kilmarnock, Ayrshire began being called "Railstoun".
 It was owned by Sir John Stewart of Ralston, and was passed by him to his son Walter.
 There are no records of Walter having any children, however he is often credited as being the father of John de Ralston, and possibly others.
 If he followed the traditional Scottish naming convention, then this would be plausible, as would also explain the high status of John de Ralston.

 In 1416 Walter Stewart resigned his lands of Ralston in Ayrshire to Robert Stewart, Duke of Albany, and in 1430 they were under the ownership of Christina de Douglas, who at the instance of Sir Henry Douglas of Lochleven, resigned them to James de Douglas, son of the deceased Sir William Douglas of Lochleven.
-From this point on, the Aryshire lands of Ralston are seldom mentioned, passing between the Boyds and Stewarts.
+From this point on, the Ayrshire lands of Ralston are seldom mentioned, passing between the Boyds and Stewarts.